 The role of the EIS in providing the project's draft EM plan should also be discussed, with particular reference to the EM plan's role in providing management measures that can be carried over into conditions that would attach to any approval(s), environmental authorities and permits for the project.

 1.4.3 Submissions

-The reader should be informed as to how and when public submissions on the draft EIS can be made, and how they will be addressed and taken into account in the decision-making process.
+The reader should be informed as to how and when public submissions on the draft EIS will be addressed and taken into account in the decision-making process.

 1.5 Public consultation process